jcanton/fenixPro_custom/README.md

 Infocal Custom needs access to your profile to calculate active calories, distance goal (based on your steps and stride length), and moving distance for a whole week.
 Infocal Custom does not store this information.

-## Why does Infocal Custom need internet/background communication permission?

-If using the OpenWeatherMap for any of the features (see feature list above), internet and background communication is used to fetch data from the OpenWeatherMap API.

 ## Why isn't battery days remaining not working?

 The days remaining battery estimate needs about an 1 hour to calibrate before displaying any information.
 After calibration, the estimate updates once every hour.
 If you restart your watch or switch to a different watchface, it will need to calibrate again.